Home Thailand News ArchivesRoyal Cremation in Thailand, What You Need to Know

 Black mourning ribbon

-The government has suggested that all citizens wear black or white clothing, preferably plain and without patterns, throughout the month of October until the 27th.
+The government has suggested that all citizens wear black or white clothing, preferably simple and without patterns throughout the month of October until the 27th.

 If one cannot comply, a black mourning ribbon pinned to the shirt will suffice:

-Modest clothing is suggested until the 29th when official ceremonies end.
+Simple clothing is suggested until the 29th when the official ceremonies end.

 Dress code to follow during ceremonies

-To be respected if you want to attend the funeral on Sanam Luang or one of the many ceremonies organized across the country.
+To be observed if you wish to attend the funeral at Sanam Luang or one of the many ceremonies organized throughout the country.

 • black

-• white / gray / dark tone + black ribbon
+• white / dark / dark tone + black ribbon

 • dark color

-• Jeans are acceptable but must not be ripped jeans
+• jeans are acceptable but should not be ripped jeans

 Shoes: